AfterTheRainGames/UnlikelyHeroes/README.md

 # Unlikely Heroes
 **Game Jam Submission**
-*DEFENSE Theme | Limitation: Only 1 Resource | February 20-22, 2025*
+*MONSTERS Theme | Limitation: Everything is Alive | February 13-16, 2025*

 ## Overview
-**Unlikely Heroes** challenges the defense genre by letting players embody different heroes, each with unique abilities, as they defend against waves of monsters.
-Players must strategically manage a shared resource to activate shields, power abilities, and defeat enemies while navigating through dynamic environments.
+**Unlikely Heroes** challenges the turn based combat genre by letting players embody different heroes, each with unique abilities, as they defend against waves of monsters.
 ---

 ## Key Contributions as a Gameplay Engineer